6 Resources for a Military Move with Pets

 If your PCS falls during the summer or winter months when pet travel in a plane cargo hold is limited because of extreme temperatures, you have some alternatives.

 Ship your pet alone on a cargo flight.
 This option is understandably more expensive and can usually only be booked a couple of weeks in advance.
-For instance, when I researched a sample Delta cargo flight for a 30-lb dog from Texas to Florida, the cost one way came up as over $450.
 See Delta Airlines’ guidance for year-round shipment of animals and American Airlines cargo pet policy.

 Travel by train!
 Amtrak now allows smaller animals to be transported for just $26 each travel segment when traveling with you.
 Travel legs can only be up to seven hours (weight and breed restrictions apply).